The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: Applications: Effects of expanding fields of study

-In the Swedish university admissions system, applicants submit a single ranked list of programs and are admitted through a national clearing process administered by UHR.
+Our application uses Swedish data.
+In the Swedish university admissions system, applicants submit a single ranked list of programs and are admitted through a national clearing process administered by UHR (\emph{Universitets och högskolerådet}).
 Admission is determined by a merit score (\emph{meritvärde}) based on upper secondary grades, results from the Swedish Scholastic Aptitude Test (\emph{Högskoleprovet}), or prior undergraduate credits.
 Each program allocates seats across parallel tracks corresponding to these criteria.
 When qualified applicants exceed available seats, the admission cutoff falls at the lowest merit score among admitted students within each track.
 Ties at the cutoff are resolved by lottery, conducted independently within each program and admission round.
 The lottery produces a complete ranking of applicants within each merit-score bracket, with position determined by chance alone.

 The lottery tie-breaking rule defines a natural set of \emph{pivotal groups}: for each program and admission round, the pivotal group consists of all applicants whose merit score equals the admission cutoff.
 Within this group, admission is determined by the lottery draw alone, while applicants above the cutoff are admitted with certainty and those below are rejected with certainty.
 We construct a luck variable equal to the applicant's normalized rank within the pivotal group, which is uniformly distributed between 0 and 1 and independent of all pre-determined characteristics conditional on group membership.
-Crucially, the lottery ranking also determines the marginal applicant in the natural policy experiment of expanding a program by one seat: it is the highest-ranked rejected applicant---the next in the lottery queue---who would be admitted under a marginal capacity expansion.
-This alignment between the instrument and the policy margin is what gives the cascade estimator its institutional interpretation.
+Crucially, the lottery ranking also determines the marginal applicant in the natural policy experiment of expanding a program by one seat: it is the highest-ranked rejected applicant, i.e. the next in the lottery queue who would be admitted under a marginal capacity expansion.
+This alignment between the instrument and the policy margin is what gives the 2SLS estimator its institutional interpretation.